iconsumeplutonium/personal-website/src/content/blog/post-1.md

 description: tbd
 ---

 So the idea behind the project is pretty simple.
 Every Wikipedia article about a location has its geographic coordinates on it.
 I wanted to grab every single one of those articles, and project it onto a globe, and see what I can get.
 Sounds simple enough.
 How hard can it be?
+This blog post (my first ever btw!) is meant to be a record of that process, showing what worked, what didn't, and what I learned along the way.

 ### The Wikipedia API

-Wikipedia, like most online wikis, uses [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) as their underlying software, which has an [API](https://www.mediawiki.org/wiki/API), so my first thought was to query it.
-With a bit of digging, I found that there is a [`&prop=coordinates` parameter](https://www.mediawiki.org/wiki/Extension:GeoData#prop=coordinates) that can be passed to the API to get the coordinates for a specified article.
-So the query string to get the coordinates for a given article is
+My first thought when I started was to query Wikipedia's own API.
+Like most online wikis, Wikipedia uses [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) as its underlying software, which has a pretty extensive [API](https://www.mediawiki.org/wiki/API) for pulling structured data.
+After digging through the documentation, I found the [`&prop=coordinates` parameter](https://www.mediawiki.org/wiki/Extension:GeoData#prop=coordinates), which can be passed to the API to get the coordinates for a specified article.
+So a basic query to get the coordinates for a given article is

 ```
 /api.php ?action=query &prop=coordinates &format=json &titles=[article titles]